Myopia Hunt Club: Polo

 Gibney Field is not, however, the oldest continuously used polo field in the nation.
 That honor goes to Aiken Polo Club's Whitney Field—in Aiken, South Carolina—which was first used for polo in a gala exhibition match in 1882.
 Aiken Polo Club joined the Polo Association in 1899.
 Polo is still played at Myopia throughout the summer season, from Memorial Day until Columbus Day.
-Sunday afternoon games at 3 p.m. are open to the public for a small fee.
+Sunday games at 3 p.m. are open to the public for a small fee.
 In 1902 a real tennis court was opened at the Myopia Hunt Club, but has since been converted to other uses.

 Golf

-Myopia Hunt Club is the only course in the United States to have been listed by Golf Magazine as having two of the United States's top 100 signature holes, Myopia's fourth and ninth.
+Myopia Hunt Club is the only course in the United States to have been listed by Golf Magazine as having two of the United States's top 100 signature holes: the fourth and ninth.